pashacraydon/react-books/README.md

     4. **index.js**

         Modules should expose functions via this file.
-You should not directly import functions in modules from other parts of the application.
+You should not directly import functions in modules from other parts of the application to use.
 This is best practice to avoid recursive imports and keep code decoupled.

         For example, this is wrong;